Moisture and Mold Prevention and Control Tips

 - Clean and repair roof gutters regularly.
 Make sure the ground slopes away from the building foundation, so that water does not enter or collect around the foundation.

 - Keep air conditioning drip pans clean and the drain lines unobstructed and flowing properly.

-- If you see condensation or moisture collecting on windows, walls or pipes ACT QUICKLY to dry the wet surface and reduce the moisture/water source.
+Again, if you see condensation or moisture collecting on windows, walls or pipes do not hesitate, act quickly to dry the wet surface and reduce the moisture source.
 Condensation can be a sign of high humidity.

-- Reduce the humidity.
-Increase ventilation or air movement by opening doors and/or windows, when practical.
+- Increase ventilation or air movement by opening doors and/or windows, when practical.

 - Use exhaust fans, ceiling fans, and even box fans as needed to dry a specific area or keep the air moving.